ligato/cn-infra/idxmap/README.md

 # IDX Map

-The idxmap package provides enhanced mapping structure.
-In addition to basic built-in map structure, it allows to create secondary indexes that can also be leveraged for lookup.
+The idxmap package provides an enhanced mapping structure.
+In addition to a basic built-in map structure, it allows to create secondary indices that can also be leveraged for lookup.
 One can also subscribe for changes and receive notification once an item is added or removed.

-Function `RegisterName` adds value(item) into the mapping.
+Function `RegisterName` adds a value (item) into the mapping.
 In the function call the primary index(name) for the item is specified.
 The values of the primary index are unique, if the name already exists, then the item is overwritten.
-To retrieve an item identified by the primary index, use `Lookup` function.
-An item can be removed from the mapping by `UnregisterName` function.
-The names that are currently registered can be retrieved by `ListNames`.
+To retrieve an item identified by the primary index, use the `Lookup` function.
+An item can be removed from the mapping by calling the `UnregisterName` function.
+The names that are currently registered can be retrieved by calling the `ListNames` function.

-The constructor allows to define `createIndexes` function that extracts secondary indexes from stored items.
-The function returns a map indexed by names of secondary indexes and values are extracted values for the particular item.
-The values of secondary indexes, are not necessarily unique.
-To retrieve items based on secondary indexes use `LookupByMetadata`.
-In contrast to lookup by primary index, the function may return multiple names.
+The constructor allows to define a `createIndexes` function that extracts secondary indices from stored items.
+The function returns a map indexed by names of secondary indexes, and the values are the extracted values for the particular item.
+The values of secondary indexes are not necessarily unique.
+To retrieve items based on secondary indicess use the `LookupByMetadata` function.
+In contrast to the lookup by primary index, the function may return multiple names.

 ```
  Primary Index                Item                                Secondary indexes